sodafoundation/api/INSTALL.md

 ### Bootstrap
-If you have a clean environment (suggest Ubuntu16.04+), please run the script to install all dependencies of this project:
+If you have a clean environment (suggest Ubuntu16.04+), please run the script to install all dependencies of this project (except ceph cluster):
 ```
 script/cluster/bootstrap.sh
 ```